RyanW02/monzo-exporter/README.md

 ## Running the application
 ### Building
-Simply run `cargo build --release`, or download a pre-build binary from the [releases page](https://github.com/RyanW02/monzo-exporter/releases)
+Simply run `cargo build --release`, or download a pre-built binary from the [releases page](https://github.com/RyanW02/monzo-exporter/releases)

 If you do not have cargo installed, you can follow the [book](https://doc.rust-lang.org/cargo/getting-started/installation.html) on how to do so.